 Anxiety occurs in everyday life.
 It is the feeling of butterflies in the stomach or a pounding heart before a presentation or meeting someone new.
 Worrying and feeling anxious about family, school or work is a normal part of life.

 Anxiety is also a natural response to danger when you feel threatened or under pressure.

 Anxiety can also manifest as a mental health condition that can take on more severe forms, including panic attacks.
 Different kinds of anxiety may have specific triggers and symptoms.

 Anxiety can manifest as emotional symptoms or physical symptoms.
 Common emotional symptoms include feelings of apprehension or dread, trouble concentrating, feeling tense and jumpy, and feeling irritable and restless.
-Common physical symptoms include pounding heart, sweating, shortness of breath, upset stomach, dizziness, headaches, fatigue, and insomnia.
+Common physical symptoms include a pounding heart, sweating, shortness of breath, upset stomach, dizziness, headaches, fatigue, and insomnia.

 Anxiety and Kidney Disease

 Anxiety and other health problems are often linked.
 You may feel anxious because you have a health problem, and anxiety can make a health problem worse.
 For some, the anxiety issues may have begun well before the diagnosis and for others, the anxiety comes after.
 Anxiety is a common response to chronic illness, and symptoms of anxiety are often directly caused by health issues.

 Kidney patients are often faced with new and challenging concerns about their health and treatment that can cause anxiety.